 In september 2019 they released their debut album, recorded live at the legendary

 Jazzhus Montmartre in Copenhagen featuring pianist Carl Winther and saxophonist Tomas Franck (available on all digital platforms, on CD and 2LP vinyl).

 The Taiwanese Blue Lounge Records (Taipei/Taiwan) selected the album as

 During the years Frederik has collaborated with amongst others:

 Tore Brunborg, Trøndelag Big Band,

 Billy Test, Luciano Biondini, Alan Skidmore and

 Concert tours have brought him to

-The United Arab Emirates, Kuwait, England, Ireland, Iceland, Finland, Estonia, France, Belgium, The Netherlands, Germany, Poland, Sweden and Norway.
+The United Arab Emirates, Kuwait, England, Ireland, Iceland, Finland, Estonia, France, Belgium, The Netherlands, Germany, Poland, Sweden, Denmark and Norway.

 Beside his activities as a musician, Frederik is also head of Trondheim Jazzforum.